GREEN

-Low in saturated fat, sodium, and added sugar; supports health
+Low in saturated fat, sodium, and added sugar

 All fresh fruits and vegetables